 Max Mutter has spent countless hours peering through binoculars, starting with a childhood fascination with bird watching and culminating in a career as a field biologist.
 Jessica Riconscente, our primary tester, is an avid birder and has clocked countless hours designing test procedures, measuring, and collecting data, and brings a vast knowledge of industrial technology and heavy machinery, as well as critical problem-solving and technical analysis skills to our testing of products.

 What Do All The Numbers Mean?

-- 10x — Those with steady hands or lots of experience tend to like the extra power, but hand shake can be an issue for some.
+10x — Those with steady hands or lots of experience tend to like the extra power, but shaky hands can be an issue for some.

-- 12x — Most will need to brace their elbows to avoid a shaky image at this magnification; it is generally reserved for specialty uses, like scanning the horizon from the bridge of an ocean liner.
+12x — Most will need to brace their elbows to avoid a shaky image at this magnification, as it is generally reserved for specialty uses, like scanning the horizon from the bridge of an ocean liner.

 Objective Lens Size

 28mm — Considered compact, these lenses sacrifice some brightness for their smaller size and lighter weight.
 They're good for longer hikes and maybe even backpacking.